ANTARESROOT/PhpAuthProtection/README.md

 Login page with protection from bruteforce and flood.

 1. Login.php (I found it in google) is programm for log in to your page (test.php).
 There check $SESSION and "test" decide ok or error.
 Also include secure program for block login page for 10 secs if u had 3 (4) invalide passwd typed.
+If u logged in test.php than u can't open test2.php.
+WOrks only 1 page.

 2. Secure.php program.
 If login page found invalid passwd then "secure" program increment parameter "attack" in config.ini file.
 If "attack" = 3 or more then parameter "block" = 1.
 If "block" = 1 then login program blocked!
 And show u blockAttack.html.
 After update page  "secure" program start "timer" program and u show block.html and timer to unblock start (page will load about 10 secs.
 It's timer!!!).